Keyword Research- The Ultimate Guide 2022

 What’s the best Google rank checker tool?
 Isn’t that a catchy title?

 However, a glance at the SERPs will reveal that your chosen keyword is inappropriate for your content.

 Why?
 The search intent doesn’t match.

-Google clearly understands “backlink checker” as a navigational keyword – all the results are tools that can help you check backlinks.
+Google clearly understands “backlink checker” as a navigational keyword – all the results are of tools that can help you check backlinks.